dbeaudoinfortin/AQHICanadaApp/README.md

 - See AQHI forecasts for the next several days.
 - Receive alerts when ECCC issues warnings for your selected area.
 - Explore daily and hourly trends, including median “typical” values based on a 10-year analysis of air quality data.
-- Choose from two configurable home screen widgets to monitor AQHI at a glance.
+- Choose from three configurable home screen widgets to monitor AQHI at a glance.
 - Automatically switches between light and dark mode based on your system settings.
 - Maps are entirely offline, with no location data sent to any server.